BeardedTinker/Home-Assistant_Config/custom_components/tuya_local/devices/README.md

 ### `products`

-*Optional, for future use.*
+*Optional.*

 A list of products that this config applies to.
-Each product in the list must have an `id` specified, which corresponds to the productId or productKey (depending on where you are getting it from) in Tuya info.
-This is available from the Tuya developer web portal listing for your device, or when using UDP discovery (via tinytuya).
-In future it is intended that UDP discovery will be used to more precisely match devices to configs, so it is recommended to report these if you can find them when requesting a new device.
-Each listing can also have an optional `name`, which is intended to specify the specific brand and model name or number of the matching device.
-In future when local discovery is implemented to discover products by id, this name will be displayed on discovery, and be available as manufacturer and model info in device settings.

-### `primary_entity`

-This contains the configuration for one Home Assistant entity which is considered the main entity for the device.
-For example, if the device is a heater, this would be a climate entity.

-The configuration for entities is detailed in its own section below.
+Each product in the list must have an `id` specified, which corresponds to the product_id from cloud device info, or productKey from the local discovery.
+If these are different, it is recommended that listings are created for both.

+In addition to the id, the `manufacturer`, `model` and `model_id` (if the model has both a name and a more code like id) can be listed here.
+In future the intention is to display these in the Device info panel for the device.
+The `name` can also be overridden here with a more specific name to be used in future in place of the generic name at the top of the config.

-### `secondary_entities`
+### `entities`

-*Optional.*

-This contains a list of additional Home Assistant entities providing additional functionality beyond the capabilities of the primary entity.
-Examples include lighting control for display panels as a Home Assistant light entity, child locks as a Home Assistant lock entity, or additional toggles as Home Assistant switch entities.
+This contains a list of Home Assistant entities providing the functionality of the device.

-The configuration for secondary entities is the same as primary entities, and is detailed in the section below.
+The configuration for each entity in the list is detailed in the section below.

 ## Entity configuration

 ### `entity`

 The Home Assistant entity type being configured.
-Currently supported types are **climate**, **switch**, **light**, **lock**.
-Functionality for these entities is limited to that which has been required for the devices until now and may need to be extended for new devices.
-In particular, the light and lock entities have only been used for simple secondary entities, so only basic functionality is implemented.
+See the **Entity types** section below for details on specific requirements for each entity type.

 ### `class`